MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.5.0/azureps-in-docker.md

 # Using Azure PowerShell in Docker

-We are now publishing Docker images with Azure PowerShell preinstalled.
+We are publishing Docker images with Azure PowerShell preinstalled.
 This article shows you how to get started using Azure PowerShell in the Docker container.

 ## Finding available images

 The released images require Docker 17.05 or newer.
-It is also expected that you are able to run Docker without `sudo`.
-Please follow [Docker's official instructions][install] to install `docker` correctly.
+It is also expected that you are able to run Docker without `sudo` or local administrative rights.
+Please follow Docker's official [instructions][install] to install `docker` correctly.

-The release containers are built from the official PowerShell containers and then the current Az module is installed.
+The release containers are built from the official PowerShell containers, then the Az module added as a layer.

-The current containers come with:
+The latest stable image includes:

 - PowerShell version 6.2.4
 - Azure PowerShell Az modules version 3.5.0